the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## If-Else Statement

 Imagine an elevator which just dropped a person at the 7th floor.
 One person at the 1st floor is already waiting for the elevator and pushed the button a while ago.
 Another person just arrived at the elevator at the 8th floor and pushes the button.
 Where should the elevator go next?
 Should it go to the person who was the first (fairness) or should it go to the person who is the nearest (efficience)?
-These kinds of decisions need to be made in computer programs.
+These kinds of decisions need to be made in computer programs on every level.

 ![](images/if-else.png)